Roald Amundsen’s birthplace

 Isegran

-The island Isegran is a living coastal culture park and a center for the dissemination of traditions, history and experiences.
-Boats are restored in the same buildings they were once built in, and Isegran's unique history is continued in a green oasis at the intersection of the city and river.
-Isegran is also a museum port with a beautiful sight of traditional boats along the banks, most in private ownership.
-In the museum's maritime exhibition in the magazine you can follow the restoration of IOD (International One Design), designed in 1936 by regulator boat designers.
+Today, Isegran is a lively coastal culture park and a centre for sharing traditions, history and experiences.
+Boats are restored in the same buildings where they were once built, and the island’s unique history lives on in a green oasis between the city and the river.
+Isegran also serves as a museum harbour, where traditional boats line the docks, most of them privately owned.

-During the great Northern War, the island was the fleet base for Peter Wessel Tordenskiold.
-In the late 1800s, Isegran became the main base for the mines defense of Svinesund and the Glomma mouth.
+During the Great Northern War, the island served as a naval base for Peter Wessel Tordenskiold.
+At the end of the 19th century, Isegran became the main base for the mine defence of Svinesund and the mouth of the Glomma River.

-At Isegran, you will also find the Cathedral of Hope – an open-minded art and environmental project that is about building hope through cooperation.
-The cathedral, which is open to everyone, is a meeting place between people of all ages, nationalities and faiths.
+Isegran is also home to The Cathedral of Hope, an open and inclusive art and environmental project focused on building hope through cooperation.
+Open to everyone, the cathedral is a meeting place for people of all ages, nationalities and beliefs.

-The buildings in Isegran are today mainly owned by Fredrikstad Municipality.
-Several of the buildings can be rented out for conferences and parties.
+Most of the buildings on Isegran are owned by Fredrikstad Municipality.
+Several of them are available to rent for conferences and private events.

 Kongsten fortress